thalber/BetterShelters/README.md

 # BetterShelters
 RW room pack.
-Goal: make shelters not boring, and not boxes.
 Replaces all vanila shelters with new shiny ones.
 Enjoy.

 ## HOW TO INSTALL